No. Bike lanes are open year round.

 Frequently Asked Questions

-On-street bicycle routes, such as bicycle lanes and shared-use lanes, are specially designed facilities to support safe and efficient bicycle transportation.
+On-street bike routes, such as bike lanes and shared-use roadways, are specially designed facilities to support safe and efficient bicycle transportation on roadways.
+The bike infrastructure that makes up these routes may include protected bike lanes, painted bike lanes and shared roadways.
 Bicycles are permitted on any road in Edmonton.

-Shared-use lanes indicate the shared use of a roadway between motorists and cyclists.
-Bike lanes are for bicycle use only, which are identified by a solid white line with a bicycle and diamond symbol.
+Are for bicycle use only, lanes are identified by a solid white line with a diamond symbol and bicycle.

-No. Cyclists have the same rights and responsibilities as motor vehicles and therefore may ride outside the bicycle lane.
+No. Although cyclists are encouraged to use the bike lanes, cyclists have the same rights and responsibilities as motor vehicles and therefore may ride outside the bike lane.

-Bicycle lanes are dashed to indicate to motorists that they may cross the bicycle lane for certain manoeuvres, provided they have checked and it is safe to do so.
+Bike lanes are dashed to indicate to motorists that they may cross the bike lane for certain manoeuvres, provided they have checked and it is safe to do so.

-For example, the bicycle lane is dashed before intersections, allowing the motor vehicle to move to the right to make a right hand turn.
+The bike lane is dashed before intersections, allowing the motor vehicle to move to the right to make a right turn.

-At bus stops, the bicycle lane is dashed to indicate that the bus can pull across the bicycle lane, and to notify the cyclist that buses will be pulling over.
+At bus stops, the bike lane is dashed to indicate that the bus can pull across the bicycle lane, and to notify the cyclist that buses will be pulling over.

 Cyclists are required to yield to stopped buses as any motor vehicle would be expected to.
 When a bus is at a bus stop, the cyclist should either wait behind the bus or legally pass it on the left by making a proper lane change.
 The cyclist should not pass the bus on the right as they may run into people getting on or off the bus.

-To ensure roads can accommodate motorized vehicles and bicycles, permanent parking bans will be set up in areas along the new bicycle routes where there is limited roadway width.
-These parking bans are required to help the operation of the bicycle lanes.
+To ensure roads can accommodate motorized vehicles and bicycles, permanent parking bans will be set up in areas along bike routes where there is limited roadway width.
+These parking bans are required to help the operation of the bike lanes.